 Seborrheic dermatitis: Note: Administer alone or in combination with a topical antifungal.

-Stasis dermatitis (off-label use): Hydrocortisone 0.2% (ointment [valerate]): Topical: Apply once to twice daily for 1 to 2 weeks; due to risk of skin atrophy and ulceration, avoid prolonged use (Fransway 2019).
+Stasis dermatitis (off-label use): Hydrocortisone 0.2% (ointment [valerate]): Topical: Apply once or twice daily for 1 to 2 weeks; due to risk of skin atrophy and ulceration, avoid prolonged use (Fransway 2019).

 Ulcerative colitis, mild to moderately active (alternative agent):

 Induction of remission:

 Rectal suppository: 1 suppository (25 or 30 mg) once daily, may increase after 2 weeks to 1 suppository twice daily.
 Note: Use concurrently with either the rectal foam or enemas in patients with proctitis affecting >8 cm of the rectum or those with proctosigmoiditis.

 Rectal foam: 1 applicatorful (90 mg) twice daily.

 Rectal enema: 1 enema (100 mg/60 mL unit) once or twice daily.

 Duration of therapy: Usually 3 to 4 weeks; once improvement is demonstrated, may taper gradually to a nightly regimen (MacDermott 2019).

-Vaginitis, desquamative inflammatory (off-label use): Note: Generally requires an evaluation by an experienced clinician.
+Vaginitis, desquamative inflammatory (off-label use): Note: An evaluation by an experienced clinician is generally required.